BourkeCaitlin/plasmo.cytB.qPCR/README.md

 only other xls or xlsx file accompanying the map-named file in the folder.
 It is fine to store the original QuantStudio raw data (.eds) file in this same folder.

+A sporadic error appears to occur is the **folder name** of your data is too long.
+Try reducing the length of the name you give for each plate folder if you come accross this.

 ## Merge all results into one database